-All lodgings are three or four star category/similar rating.
+All lodgings on our scheduled tours are three or four star category/similar rating.
 All rooms have private/en-suite facilities.

 It is important to note that our properties are converted, historically interesting properties and not custom built hotels.
-You may find the rooms a bit smaller than in North America but overall, they more than make up in charm.
-The historic designs do not usually allow for lifts/elevators but, in most properties, low floor rooms may be requested.
+You may find the rooms in UK/Europe a bit smaller than in other places but overall, they more than make up in charm.
+The historic designs do not always allow for lifts/elevators but, in most properties, low floor rooms may be requested.
 If you have any special requirements, please advise us at time of booking and we will do our best to accommodate for you.

 Here, we introduce you to just a few of the properties we use to provide you examples of what you may expect: